harshjain21/Job_Classification/README.md

-# ML_assignment_3
-The following projects are done as a part of assignment for a job application
 # Job Classification Project: End-to-End Machine Learning Solution

 This repository contains the code and documentation for an end-to-end machine learning project aimed at classifying job postings into predefined categories.
 The solution covers data preprocessing, unsupervised label generation using NLP, supervised model training, evaluation, and data visualization.